Machine-Learning-Tokyo/EN-JP-ML-Lexicon/README.md

 This is an English-Japanese lexicon for Machine Learning and Deep Learning terminology, based on the translation work for the [Machine Learning](https://github.com/afshinea/stanford-cs-229-machine-learning) and [Deep Learning cheatsheets](https://github.com/afshinea/stanford-cs-230-deep-learning) created by @afshinea for Stanford's CS 229 Machine Learning and CS 230 Deep Learning.
 We have included the Japanese cheat sheet translations that were created and reviewed by a team of MLT members for each topic.

 ## Translation, review work and lexicon creation done by:
-[Yoshiyuki Nakai](https://github.com/yoshiyukinakai/), Yuta Kanazawa, Hideaki Hamano, Tran Tuan Anh, Nao Takatoshi, Kamu, Rob Altena, Oniki and [Suzana Ilic](https://www.linkedin.com/in/suzanailic/).
+[Yoshiyuki Nakai](https://github.com/yoshiyukinakai/), Yuta Kanzawa, Hideaki Hamano, Tran Tuan Anh, Nao Takatoshi, Kamu, Rob Altena, Oniki and [Suzana Ilic](https://www.linkedin.com/in/suzanailic/).

 # Deep Learning